iris-sast/iris/README.md

 ## Environment Setup Docker
+Clone iris.
 The dockerfile has scripts that will create the conda environment, clones `cwe-bench-java`, and installs the patched CodeQL version.
 Before building the dockerfile you will need download the JDK versions needed.
 Then the dockerfile copies them to the container.

 ### Get the JDKs needed
 For building, we need Java distributions as well as Maven and Gradle for package management.
 In addition, please prepare 3 versions of JDK and **put them in the iris root directory**.
 Oracle requires an account to download the JDKs, and we are unable to provide an automated script.
 Download from the following URLs: